The Mittag-Leffler Fitting of the Phillips Curve: Modelling the Phillips curve

-The idea to use a ML type function to describe the economic data (representing the Phillips curve) leads naturally from observation of two facts: \begin{itemize} \item the simplicity of the model used by Phillips in his paper \cite{Phillips1958} given in (\ref{eq:orig_PC_1}), where a~power type regression is used to fit the economic data, where the model can be defined in the form:
+The idea to use a ML-type function to describe the econometric data (representing the Phillips curve) results naturally from observation of two facts: \begin{itemize} \item the simplicity of the model used by Phillips in his paper \cite{Phillips1958} given in \eqref{eq:orig_PC_1}, where a~power-type regression is used to fit the data, where the model can be defined in the form:

-\item the usual shape of the PC, used in the literature, which reminds on the exponential type function:
+\item the usual shape of the PC, used in the literature, which reminds on the exponential-type function:

-\end{itemize} where for both cases, (\ref{eq:power_mod}) and (\ref{eq:exp_mod}), $x$ stands for the unemployment rate and $y$ for the inflation rate.
+\end{itemize} where for both cases, \eqref{eq:power_mod} and \eqref{eq:exp_mod}, $x$ stands for the unemployment rate and $y$ for the inflation rate.

-Based on these facts, the two-parameter ML function appears to be a general model to fit the PC relation, as it behaves between a~purely exponential function and a~power function.
-Some of the possible manifestations of the ML function are shown in Fig.~\ref{fig:ML_fit_1_2_3_4} (figures generated using the Matlab demo published by Igor Podlubny~\cite{PodlubnyMLfit}).
+Based on these facts, the one-parameter ML function appears to be a general model to fit the PC relation, as it behaves between a~purely exponential function and a~power function.
+Some of the possible manifestations of the ML function are shown in Figure~\ref{fig:ML_fit_1_2_3_4} (figures generated using the Matlab demo published by Igor Podlubny~\cite{PodlubnyMLfit}).

-The two-parameter ML function defined in (\ref{eq:2term-ML}), which includes the special cases when $\beta =1$ called the one-parameter ML function (\ref{eq:1term-ML}), and the classical exponential function when $\beta =\alpha=1$, is used to model the economic data under study.
+The one-parameter ML function defined in \eqref{eq:1term-ML}, which includes the special case when $\alpha =1$, \textit{i.e.} the classical exponential function, is used to model the econometric data under study.
 Generally, the proposed fitting model can be written as follows:

-where the parameters $\alpha, \beta, a, C$ are subject to optimization procedure minimizing the squared sum of the vertical offsets between the data points and the fitting curve.
+where the parameters $\alpha, b, c$ are subject to optimisation procedure minimising the squared sum of the vertical offsets between the data points and the fitting curve.
+For the evaluation of the one-parameter ML function, the Matlab functions created by Podlubny, Chen and Garrappa \cite{PodlubnyML, PodlubnyMLfit, ChenML,ChenML2, GarrappaMAT} were used, all giving identical results.

-For the evaluation of the two-parameter ML function, and for performing the ``Mittag-Leffler fitting'', the Matlab functions created by Podlubny \cite{PodlubnyML, PodlubnyMLfit} are implemented.
-To identify the parameters of the ML model ($\alpha, \beta, a, C$) , and of the power-function model, and the exponential-function model ($a,b,c$), the MATLAB optimization function \emph{FMINSEARCH} was used, where the squared sum of the vertical distances of the points lying on the fitting-curve to the ``average'' data-set was minimized.
-It is worth remembering that the Matlab function \emph{FMINSERCH} is based on simplex search method, which may sometimes lead to finding a local minimum instead of the global one; changing the initial guess is a standard approach in such situations.